 Many surgeries to repair or replace damaged hind leg components can restore full mobility to the limb, but not immediately.
 Dogs recovering from such surgeries may experience temporary disability, with owners instructed to keep their pets from bearing weight on an extremity that has yet to heal.

-Treatment Options for Hind Leg Issues
+Treatment Options for Hind Leg Weakness

 The severity of a hind leg condition may dictate the kind of treatment your pet receives.
 For example, mild osteoarthritis often responds well to a combination of medication, light exercise, and dietary modifications to promote weight loss or reduce inflammation.
 Severe degeneration due to arthritis and/or dysplasia may require joint surgery or even joint replacement.